-Recker and four friends were injured in the three-car accident Saturday night on County Road 240 near Durango in southwestern Colorado.
-He was a passenger in a vehicle driven by John Hollbert, 23, of Senoia, Ga., who was killed.
+The driver of the vehicle in which Recker was a passenger was killed in Saturday night’s three-car crash on County Road 240 near Durango in southwestern Colorado.
+He was identified as John Hollbert, 23, of Senoia, Ga.

-Passenger Kelly Craig, 19, of Jasper, Ind., an Indiana student identified by Indianapolis TV station WRTV as Recker’s girlfriend, suffered a spinal fracture and partial paralysis, according to a Colorado State Patrol report.
+Among them were Kelly Craig, 19, of Jasper, Ind., an Indiana student identified by Indianapolis TV station WRTV as Recker’s girlfriend.
+The state patrol said she suffered a spinal fracture and partial paralysis.

-Her brother Jason Craig, 17, a senior football player at Jasper High School, injured his head and spleen, the officials said.
+Her 17-year-old brother Jason Craig, a senior football player at Jasper High School, injured his head and spleen.

-Others in the Recker car identified by the Colorado State Patrol were Joanne McGurk, 18, of Durango, listed in serious condition, and Brian O’Hara, 23, of Fort Lauderdale, Fla., who was in good condition Monday at Mercy Hospital.
+Others in the Recker car identified by the State Patrol were Joanne McGurk, 18, of Durango listed in serious condition, and Brian O’Hara, 23, of Fort Lauderdale, Fla., who was in good condition today at Mercy Hospital.

-They reportedly were among 17 people traveling to a carnival in Durango when a truck driven by Bob Hardwick, 21, of Durango drifted across the center line at about 70 mph, State Trooper Mike McGuire said.
-Hardwick and a passenger suffered facial cuts.
+Recker reportedly was part of a group of 17 people driving to a carnival in Durango when a truck driven by Bob Hardwick, 21, of Durango, drifted across the center line at about 70 mph, State Trooper Mike McGuire said.

-The truck sideswiped a pickup carrying 11 people in Recker’s group and collided head-on with the Ford Taurus in which Recker was a passenger.
+The truck then sideswiped a pickup carrying 11 people in Recker’s group and collided head-on with the Ford Taurus that Recker was riding in.

-None of the people in the pickup truck was hospitalized.
+None of the people in the pickup truck that was sideswiped was hospitalized.

-The patrol report stated that Hardwick was being held under $500,000 bond on charges of vehicular homicide, vehicular assault and drunken driving.
+The Colorado State Patrol said Hardwick was being held under $500,000 bond for investigation of vehicular homicide.